 How 4-H Can Help Libraries Address Needs for Serving Farming Communities

 This page allows users to navigate among the needs of rural libraries to view the solutions that 4-H personnel can provide.
-Click the buttons to jump to each category.
+Click the links to see each category.
 The needs are listed below each heading, along with explanations of 4-H-powered solutions.
 Solutions are classified under the following terms: ICT skills and experience; community engagement; and willingness.

 (A) Organizational Needs